WelbornGroup/ELECTRIC/README.md

       -probes PROBES      Atom indices which are probes for the electric field calculations.
-For example, if you would like to calculate the electric field along the bond between atoms 1 and 2, you would use `-probes "1 2"`. (default:
+For example, if you would like to calculate the electric field along the bond between atoms 1 and 2, you would use -probes "1 2". (default:
                           None)

     optional arguments: